Hiring Household Help? Here's What You Need to Know About Taxes

-Step 3: Register With the IRS and State
+Step 3: Register With the IRS and the State

-You'll need to set up any payroll and employment tax accounts.
-You'll need an employer identification number so that your payroll taxes can be processed correctly.
+In order to set up any payroll and employment tax accounts, you'll need an employer identification number so that your payroll taxes can be processed correctly.

 How Household Employment Taxes Benefit the Employee

-Household employment taxes benefit the employee "because she now has job history," MacCleery says.
-The employee becomes "entitled to important benefits such as Social Security and Medicare at retirement, and unemployment if laid off due to no fault of her own."
-MacCleery notes that domestic workers are eligible for disability insurance in five states, providing the workers with coverage if they are unable to work due to injury or illness.
+Household employment taxes establish a work history for employees, entitling them to benefits such as Social Security and Medicare, and unemployment if they are laid off.
+In a few states, domestic workers are eligible for disability insurance if they are unable to work due to injury or illness.

 Household Employment Tax Link Directory: